mozilla/treeherder/treeherder/client/README.md

 }
 ```

-All the elements in the job_details attribute of this artifact have a mandatory title attribute and a set of optional attributes depending on content_type.
+All the elements in the job_details attribute of this artifact have a mandatory title attribute and a set of optional attributes depending on ``content_type``.
-The content_type drives the way this kind of artifact will be rendered.
+The ``content_type`` drives the way this kind of artifact will be rendered.
 Here are the possible values:

 * **Text** - This is the simplest content type you can render and is the one used by default if the content type
     specified is not recognised or is missing.